How to Protect Your Vegetables Against Animal Garden Pests

-The final option if the expense of the above solutions is simply not in your budget is to make the environment around your garden unfavourable for animals.
+The final option if the expense of the above solutions is simply not in your budget is to make the environment around your garden unfavourable for animal pests.

 Most gardeners I talk to that have dogs that stay in their backyard have few problems with animals.
 The dogs are good at barking and chasing away everything from squirrels, rabbits to raccoons and even deer.

 Now a few caveats about this solution: you obviously need to like dogs to have one as a pet!
 That’s unfortunately not an option for us, as no one in our family is fond of dogs and we don’t want the additional responsibility of caring for a pet.